-In her compelling new book, Judgment Detox, Gabrielle Bernstein outlines a six-step process to move away from judgment.
+In her compelling new book, Judgment Detox, Gabrielle Bernstein outlines a process to move away from judgment.

 Self-professed spirit junkie Gabrielle Bernstein has one goal: to help people become the happiest person they know.
 Her new book, Judgment Detox: Release the Beliefs That Hold You Back from Living a Better Life, outlines a six-step process to help people banish the resentment and fear that is rooted in judgment.

 “The miracle is not that I’ve rid myself of all judgmental thoughts,” says the motivational speaker and best-selling author.
 It’s that “I no longer believe in them.”